Edge of Nowhere: Development

 In an interview the CEO of Insomniac Games, he discussed the collaborative process with Oculus Studios, saying that "They'll give us research that they've created by taking people through various iterations of our games and another games, and they'll share those findings with us and we apply them in our designs."
 The developers faced challenges with camera movement specifically, as they couldn't move it too fast otherwise the player might become motion-sick.

-Design of areas was also a challenge, as they had to be laid out in a way that didn't make the camera go up or backwards too much to avoid player discomfort.
+Designing areas was also a challenge, as they had to be laid out in a way that didn't make the camera go up or backwards too much to avoid player discomfort.
 The controls had to be simplified with a developer stating "When you're wearing a headset you can't see the controller that you're holding in your hand, so you have to be a little bit more thoughtful about how you lay out your buttons on the controller and what you ask players to do in your game".

+The Antarctic setting was chosen as it allowed for the heavy use of fog and other stylized elements in order to reach a high framerate necessary for virtual reality.

 As for music, the composer for the game, Michael Bross mentioned some of the differences in scoring a virtual reality game, "there are differences in how the music itself can be mixed and presented in the game.
 With VR, we have an opportunity to make the music more immersive in a way where it envelops the player, not just in a horizontal space but also in a vertical sense."

 Reception

-Edge of Nowhere received moderately positive reviews.
-Metacritic gave the game a rating of 71/100, based on 11 critic reviews.
+Edge of Nowhere received above-average reviews according to the review aggregation website Metacritic.

-Peter Brown, writing for GameSpot praised the immersive quality that virtual reality brought to the game, writing "Edge of Nowhere is a third-person experience, but being enveloped in a headset, cut off from the real world, makes the sense of being consumed by darkness and tight-spaces feel eerily convincing".
+Peter Brown, writing for GameSpot, praised the immersive quality that virtual reality brought to the game, writing, "Edge of Nowhere is a third-person experience, but being enveloped in a headset, cut off from the real world, makes the sense of being consumed by darkness and tight-spaces feel eerily convincing".
 However, he criticized the storage limits on ammunition in the game "when I can't pick up a cache of shotgun ammo lying in an abandoned camp because I'm already carrying four shells...
 I'm brought back to reality; I'm playing a video game that unreasonably limits my abilities in order to inflate tension".